Here you will find news about Steve's gigs, tours, and recordings. Some entries will be straight

 did not count on was being horribly sick, which jeopardized the entire trip.
 I had to get to a gig in the Nashville area

 on day one, and then hit Memphis on day two.
-I remember at the first Memphis gig feeling like I could not finish it,
+I remember at the first Memphis gig feeling like I could not finish it, but

-thousand miles from home.
+miles from home.

-I had assembled the same cast as "Greasy Houseparty", with the exception of Pete Del Vitto who did not play on
+I had assembled the same cast as "Greasy Houseparty", with the exception of Pete Del Vitto who did not play on this

-this session.
+session.
 Roland Janes, the engineer, was also very sick.
 I started feeling better; he started feeling worse.
 Really

 looked like this one was going to crash and burn.
 On top of that, BB Cunningham, the bass and keyboard man,